MercadonaIT/localizame/CONTRIBUTING.md

 - You are developing a feature for Localízame and plan on submitting a Pull Request.
 - You want to test the latest changes of Localízame before they make it into an official release.

 The latest changes to Localízame are in the `develop` branch on github.
-The default branch is main, mind this when you clone the git repository if you intend to develop.

-Additionally, note that there aren't other package being developed in lockstep with Localízame.

 To keep up to date, you will continually have to run the `git pull && npm install` to pull in the latest changes from the develop branch and update your local dependencies.